-Olivia Pratt-Korbel: Don't protect Liverpool killers, urge police
+Olivia Pratt-Korbel: Do not protect Liverpool killers, urge police

 - Published

-Anyone who withholds the names of those responsible for fatally shooting three people in Liverpool, including nine-year-old Olivia Pratt-Korbel, is "protecting killers", police have said.
+Anyone who withholds the names of those behind three fatal shootings in Liverpool, including that of nine-year-old Olivia Pratt-Korbel, is "protecting killers", Merseyside Police have said.

-Olivia was fatally shot on Monday after a gunman chased a man, both of whom had no links to her family, into her home.
+Olivia was fatally shot on Monday after a gunman chased a man, neither of whom had links to her family, into her home.

-She was one of four people killed recently on Merseyside amid a recent rise in gun and knife crimes.
+She was one of four people killed recently on Merseyside amid a rise in gun and knife crimes.

 Police said: "You know their names, now we need the names of their murderers."